fdcastel/Hyper-V-Automation/README.md

 Get-UbuntuImage.ps1 [[-OutputPath] <string>] [-Previous] [<CommonParameters>]
 ```

-Downloads latest Ubuntu 22.04 LTS cloud image and verify its integrity.
+Downloads latest Ubuntu LTS cloud image and verify its integrity.

 Use `-OutputPath` parameter to set download location.
 If not informed, the current folder will be used.

-Use `-Previous` parameter to download Ubuntu 20.04 LTS image instead of 22.04 LTS.
+Use `-Previous` parameter to download the previous LTS image instead of the current LTS.

 Returns the path for downloaded file.